 Distance selling, the most common example of which is mail order sales, applies when a taxable person in another EU Member State supplies and delivers goods to a customer in the UK who is neither registered for VAT nor liable to be registered.

-You must register if, in any calendar year, the value of your distance sales breach the distance sales threshold, which from 1 April 2016 is set at £70,000.
+You must register if, in any calendar year, the value of your distance sales breach the distance sales threshold, which is currently set at £70,000.
 If you make distance sales of excise goods (like alcohol or tobacco) into the UK, you’ll need to register for VAT regardless of the value of those sales.

 Acquisitions can be applicable if your business doesn’t make (or intend to make) taxable supplies in the UK, but receives goods from another EU country.

-You’ll need to register if, at the end of any month, your total acquisitions from other EU statements goes over the registration threshold (£85,000 from 1 April 2017) or acquisitions in the next 30 days alone will exceed the threshold.
+You’ll need to register if, at the end of any month, your total acquisitions from other EU statements goes over the registration threshold of £85,000 or acquisitions in the next 30 days will take you over the threshold.

 Non-residents without a UK establishment